NNA/cucumber-snapshot/README.md

   - Do not change Scenario name otherwise the previous snapshot will not be used

 ## TODO
- - Readme.md
- - Tests ! (yes I know it is a shame... blame on me)
+ - Tests! (yes I know it is a shame... blame on me)
  - Remove warning: class variable access from toplevel
  - Save snapshots in Scenario subfolders so it becomes possible to have 2 When steps on differents scenarios.
- - Document and refactor steps to use different drivers
+ - Document how to change driver and improve existing steps
  - Cucumber Rake Tasks to automatically take snapshot of every When step without adding @snapshot or @compare tags
+ - Reset Reference snapshots : maybe using a cucumber task
  - Use generators to automatically create folders, add examples files to the project so you don't have to add them manually
  - Take snapshots of certains parts of page using 2 x,y coordinates (usefull if some parts always change):